AmiteyeEmmanuel/AmiteyeEmmanuel/README.md

 ###

-<p align="left">Welcome!
+<p align="justify">Welcome!
 I'm Amiteye Emmanuel, a passionate full stack developer with over 3 years of experience.
 I love working with Python, React, Next.js, and Bash scripting.
 I'm highly creative and thrive on collaboration and brainstorming sessions.</p>

 ###